Suryansh10057/js-codechai/README.md

 # js-codechai
-A ciode repo for js series
+A code repo for js series